elmirkouliev/react-component-boilerplate/README.md

 `npm run dev` - Runs a webpack dev server that'll host the component.
 You can also run `npm run watch` in an adjacent console and edit the component while the webpack dev server hot reloads from the changes you make to the source.

+Once you're satisfied with your component find an available name on NPM and `npm publish` away.

 ### Enjoy!